cerebral-legacy/cerebral-website/app/markdown/doc_popups.md

 ## Popups

 Popups are different than modals.
-They are more in the realm of popups, popup menus and even tooltips.
+They are more in the realm of dropdowns, popup menus and even tooltips.
 What they share in behaviour is that if you open one of them, the others should close.
 There are two approaches to this.
 You can create a stateful component handler for it, or you can use Cerebral and make it very explicit.
-Let us look at the Cerebral approach.
+There is no right answer, it depends on your application.
+But let us look at the Cerebral approach.

 ### Closing everything
 First we need to close all these popup when we click our application.
 Let us create a chain that closes them: